ibm-cloud-docs/text-to-speech/it-IT-SPRs.md

 # Italian symbols
 {: #itSymbols}

-The following sections describe the inventory of valid symbols for Italian.
+The following sections describe the valid symbols for Italian.

 ## Regular vowels